kschumy/contributor-playground/exercises/issues.md

 ## Preparation before the exercise

 1. Create a folder named after the current New Contributor Workshop (e.g. "Seattle-18") with an OWNERS file containing all the NCW teachers as Approvers.
 1. Before the NCW starts, put a notepad and pens on each table.
-Label the first few sheets of the notepad with `TABLE #` corressponding to the table number.
+Label the first few sheets of the notepad with `TABLE #` corresponding to the table number.
 2. Just after the introductions, have everyone write on the notepads as follows:
   - put they're gitHub handle
   - if they have *already contributed* to Kubernetes before, add a star by their name
-3. Collect all the notepads at an appropriate break.
+3. Collect all the notepads at an appropriate break.g
 4. An NCW teacher should add some folks form the the list of GH handles as either reviewers of approvers to the OWNERs file in the appropriate `contributor-playground` folder:
   - there should be 2 appprovers per table
   - their should be at least 2 Reviewers per table